 - Buy in Bulk: But, only if you have verified that it is at the lowest price with your Price Book.

 - Avoid Pre-Made, (and one use) Ingredients: Conversely, having ingredients on hand will allow you to make many meals, not just a single one.
 This strategy also keeps you from having to do last minute grocery trips, which can result in overspending.

-- Free Food Sources: Free items by using coupons and Rebate apps like Ibotta and Checkout 51, growing your own food, surplus fruit from friends’ trees, using Amazon rewards and Swagbucks, etc. for groceries.
+- Free Food Sources: Free items by using coupons and Rebate apps like Ibotta, growing your own food, surplus fruit from friends’ trees, using Amazon rewards and Swagbucks Gift Cards, etc. for groceries.